Type: Blog

 Topic: Do Not Call Solution

-Several states have their own laws and regulations specifically addressing text message marketing, often in addition to federal rules like the Telephone Consumer Protection Act (TCPA).
+Several states have their own laws and regulations specifically addressing text message marketing, in addition to federal rules like the Telephone Consumer Protection Act (TCPA).
 These laws may impose stricter requirements, such as additional consent provisions, specific disclosure mandates, or penalties for non-compliance.
-Here’s a summary of states with notable regulations:
+Below is a summary of states with notable regulations:

 Speak With an Expert Today